Skip to content

 Find out when Nymans is open, how to get here, the things to see and do and more.

-Whatever the weather you can enjoy winding paths and wide avenues with colourful views across the woodland or towards the South Downs.
-From 1 November 2024 until 31 January 2025 (inclusive) dogs are welcome in the garden between 1.30pm and 4pm.
+Dogs are not permitted in the garden from 31st January 2025, but are welcome in the woodland year round.
 When visiting the woods, please keep dogs on leads and stay on paths to protect nesting birds.
 Nymans is a one pawprint rated place.

-Romantic ruins, intimate gardens and internationally recognised plant collections all set against a backdrop of woodland and far-reaching views.
+Romantic ruins, intimate gardens and internationally recognised plant collections, all set against a backdrop of the woodland and far-reaching views over the Weald.

+The house is closed for conservation until Saturday 29 March.
 Explore Nymans’ medieval style manor, part house, part ruin following a devastating fire in 1947.
 It now offers romantic ruins and charming rooms to explore.
+This Christmas the house will be magically decorated and inspired by 'The Lion, The Witch and The Wardrobe'.

 Under generations of the Messel family, Nymans in West Sussex has been through several transformations since the 1890s to become the house, ruin and garden you see today.